-- Developed an understanding of the Home Care strategy including how performance is managed and monitored by the Group. - Developed an understanding of the process by which the projected future cash flows of Home Care were developed, including consideration of expected operational, productivity and financial synergies, and the practical effects of the COVID-19 pandemic. - Considered the level of business performance monitoring by the Group and assessed whether the monitoring was performed at the Home Care level - Compared the cash flows included in the impairment assessment with the three-year business plan presented to and approved by the Board - Considered whether the cash flow forecasts were reasonable and were based on supportable assumptions, by comparing the forecasts to actual cash flows from previous years. - Tested the mathematical accuracy of the value-inuse model and reperformed the Group's sensitivity analysis, considering reasonably possible changes in key assumptions. - Developed an understanding of the impairment assessment methodology, including judgements and assumptions applied. - Compared the growth rate assumed in the cash flow projects extrapolated beyond three years (terminal growth rate) to industry research. - Together with PwC valuation experts, compared the discount rate assumptions to market data, comparable data, and industry research.
+- Developed an understanding of the Home Care strategy including how performance is managed and monitored by the Group. - Developed an understanding of the process by which the projected future cash flows of Home Care were developed, including consideration of expected operational, productivity and financial synergies, and the practical effects of the COVID-19 pandemic. - Considered the level of business performance monitoring by the Group and assessed whether the monitoring was performed at the Home Care level. - Compared the cash flows included in the impairment assessment with the three-year business plan presented to and approved by the Board. - Considered whether the cash flow forecasts were reasonable and were based on supportable assumptions, by comparing the forecasts to actual cash flows from previous years. - Tested the mathematical accuracy of the value-in-use model and reperformed the Group's sensitivity analysis, considering reasonably possible changes in key assumptions. - Developed an understanding of the impairment assessment methodology, including judgements and assumptions applied.

+- effects of the COVID-19 pandemic on the realisation of planned strategic objectives and the resulting impact on the performance of Home Care. - Compared the growth rate assumed in the cash flow projects extrapolated beyond three years (terminal growth rate) to industry research. - Together with PwC valuation experts, compared the discount rate assumptions to market data, comparable data, and industry research.